slu-soc5050/slu-soc5050.github.io/content/lecture-04.md

 ```
 ![kerrichPlot](https://raw.githubusercontent.com/slu-soc5050/Core-Documents/sources/Week-04/kerrichPlot.png)

 The `ggplot2` syntax above adds only a slight increase in complexity from your previous plots.
-We've added a second geom that is layered under the primary `geom_line()` that we discussed during Week 02.
+We've added a second geom that is layered under the primary `geom_line()` that we discussed during Lecture 02.
 This `geom_hline()` allows us to add a horizontal line at `y = .5`, which is the predicted probability of either outcome of a fair coin flip.
 We've also modified the y-axis so that it runs from 0 to 1, covering the full range of possible probabilities.

 ## Extra Information
 This week, I mentioned a number of important statisticians.
 If you want more information, you can check out these Wikipedia pages: